Frontier (supercomputer)

 Hewlett Packard Enterprise Frontier, or OLCF-5, is the world's first exascale supercomputer.
 It is hosted at the Oak Ridge Leadership Computing Facility (OLCF) in Tennessee, United States, and became operational in 2022.
-As of November 2024, Frontier is the second fastest supercomputer in the world.
+As of November 2024, Frontier is the third fastest supercomputer in the world.
 It is based on the Cray EX and is the successor to Summit (OLCF-4).
 Frontier achieved an Rmax of 1.102 exaFLOPS, which is 1.102 quintillion floating-point operations per second, using AMD CPUs and GPUs.

 Measured at 62.86 gigaflops/watt, the smaller Frontier TDS (test and development system) topped the Green500 list for most efficient supercomputer until it was dethroned in efficiency by the Flatiron Institute's Henri supercomputer in November 2022.

 Frontier was superseded as the fastest supercomputer in the world by El Capitan in November 2024.

 Design

 Frontier uses 9,472 AMD Epyc 7713 "Trento" 64 core 2 GHz CPUs (606,208 cores) and 37,888 Instinct MI250X GPUs (8,335,360 cores).
 They can perform double-precision operations at the same speed as single precision.

 "Trento" is an optimized third-generation EPYC CPU ("Milan"), which is based on the Zen 3 microarchitecture.

 It occupies 74 19 in rack cabinets.
 Each cabinet hosts 64 blades, each consisting of 2 nodes.

 Blades are interconnected by HPE Slingshot 64-port switches that provides 12.8 terabits/second of bandwidth.
 Groups of blades are linked in a dragonfly topology with at most three hops between any two nodes.
 Cabling is either optical or copper, customized to minimize cable length.
 Total cabling runs 145 km.
 Frontier is liquid-cooled by 4 350-horsepower pumps, which flow around 6,000 gallons (22,712.47 Liters) of non-pre chilled water through the system each minute, allowing 5x the density of air-cooled architectures.

 Each node consists of one CPU, 4 GPUs and 4 terabytes of flash memory.
 Each GPU has 128 GB of RAM soldered onto it, and each CPU has 512GB of local DDR4 memory.
 Each GPU has an idle power of about 100 W and a thermal design power (TDP) of about 500 W and 560 W at peak.

 Frontier has coherent interconnects between CPUs and GPUs, allowing GPU memory to be accessed coherently by code running on the Epyc CPUs.

 Frontier uses an internal 75 TB/s read / 35 TB/s write / 15 billion IOPS flash storage system, along with the 700 PB Orion site-wide Lustre filesystem.

 Frontier consumes around 21 megawatts (MW) (which is equivalent to the power needed for 15,000 single-family homes), compared to its predecessor Summit's 13 MW.